Rukongai/CatDjinni/README.md

 ## attack

-This folder contains the code for creating the firmware to be used on the attack board - in this case - an Espressif ESP32-Wroom-D32 from HiLetgo(I had a few on hand from another project)
+This folder contains the code for creating the firmware to be used on the attack board - in this case - an Espressif [ESP32-Wroom-D32 from HiLetgo](https://www.amazon.com/HiLetgo-ESP-WROOM-32-Development-Microcontroller-Integrated/dp/B0718T232Z)

 Esp32 to Cat Genie wiring